DetailsRegistration and course data is available on the TISS site.

 The whole course is now available in video!

-- Assignment 04 - LuxRender scene competition - Deadline: officially June 30th, 23:59 - as discussed in the lecture, late submissions will get a deduction of this many points per day until July 5th, 23:59.
-Halfway report deadline: June 22th, 23:59.
+- Assignment 04 - LuxRender scene competition - Deadline: June 30th, 23:59.
+Halfway report deadline: June 10th, 23:59.
 This is mandatory for everyone - details are available in the ppt file.
 As usual, I send back a personal evaluation for the final results, but not for the intermediate reports.

 - Explain how Photon Mapping works and draw an example run of the algorithm.
 What are the limitations of the algorithm?
 How do the advanced Photon Mapping variants address them?